 The Glockenspiel was a landmark Pennsylvania Dutch restaurant in northern Berks County.
 It originally dated back to 1751, built as a two-story farmhouse and later added on dining facilities and offices.
 It was located along Route 222 between Fleetwood and Kutztown.
 The restaurant specialized in Pennsylvania Dutch cuisine, and served a famed fruit & cheese tray with dinner.
-It also had a gift shop and the “Dutch Tavern” which was a bar area.… Read the rest
+It also had a gift shop and the “Dutch Tavern” which was a bar area.… Read Full Article

 On this day, April 7th 1990 the Dempsey’s Dutch Boy statue was stolen from it’s location on the 5th Street Highway in Muhlenberg.

 Stoudt’s Restaurant was located at 602 Penn Avenue in Sinking Spring (now the 4000 block and a parking lot).
 It was opened in 1951 and owned by Edward and Ada Stoudt.
-Edward’s son, also named Edward, worked for his father starting in 1960, and eventually split off and opened Stoudt’s Black Angus; which is still a successful business on North Reading Road in Adamstown.… Read the rest
+Edward’s son, also named Edward, worked for his father starting in 1960, and eventually split off and opened Stoudt’s Black Angus; which is still a successful business on North Reading Road in Adamstown.… Read Full Article

 The Reading Fair had it’s first fair in 1854 at Penn’s Commons, in what is now City Park.
 It wasn’t until 1915 that the Fair was held at it’s most remembered location in Muhlenberg Township.
 They built a Horse Race Track and grandstands which were opened to the public in 1916.